leiksu/token-test/README.md

 2. Store data

   This API accepts three parameters:
-  a.
-The client's unique registration token
+  * The client's unique registration token
-  b.
-A key name which should be a string between 1 and 20 characters long
+  * A key name which should be a string between 1 and 20 characters long
-  c.
-A value which should be a string between 0 and 100 characters long
+  * A value which should be a string between 0 and 100 characters long

   The web service stores the key and value against the client record for future retrieval

 3. Retrieve data

   This API accepts the following parameters:
-  a.
-The client's unique registration token
+  * The client's unique registration token
-  b.
-An optional key name which is a string between 1 and 20 characters long
+  * An optional key name which is a string between 1 and 20 characters long

   If the key name is supplied and that key has been stored against the identified client, the API returns the related value.
   If the key name is not supplied, all key/value pairs for the identified client is returned.